-Figure 1.
-Emission reductions 1990-2017 and change in emissions by sector during that period (Committee on Climate Change, 2018)
+Figure 1: Emissions reductions 1990-2017 and change in emissions by sector during that period (Committee on Climate Change 2018)

-- 10. Although the first three carbon budgets have been or will be met, the fourth budget (2023-27) is not on track.
-In its 2018 report to Parliament, the Committee on Climate Change had four messages for the Government: - support simple, low-cost options; - commit to effective regulation and strict enforcement; - end the chopping and changing of policy; - act now to keep long term options open. - 11.
-The South2East Local Energy Strategy highlights that the reduction in energy demand needed to meet the 2032 carbon budget is very unlikely to be met by a reduction in energy demand by society in general; i.e. we will want more energy than greenhouse gas emission allowances will allow (Figure 2).
-Instead, the difference between demand and traditional energy supply will have to be made up by clean (low and zero emission)

-4 http://www.legislation.gov.uk/ukpga/2008/27/pdfs/ukpga_20080027_en.pdf energy generation at both a national and local scale.
+- 2.3 Although the first three carbon budgets have been or will be met, the fourth budget (2023-27) is not on track.
+In its 2018 report to Parliament, the Committee on Climate Change had four messages for the Government:

+- support simple, low-cost options;

+- commit to effective regulation and strict enforcement;

+- end the chopping and changing of policy;

+- act now to keep long term options open.

+2.4 The South2East Local Energy Strategy highlights that the reduction in energy demand needed to meet the 2032 carbon budget is very unlikely to be met by a reduction in energy demand by society in general; i.e. we will need more energy than greenhouse gas emission allowances allow for (Figure 2).
+Instead, the difference between demand and traditional energy supply will have to be made up by clean (low and zero emission) energy generation at both a national and local scale.
 This will include existing known technologies such as solar, wind, and energy from waste, but will also need to incorporate more innovative solutions, such as the wider adoption of heat pumps, the wide-scale development of low carbon heat networks and hydrogen as an energy source.
 An example project is Western Power Distribution's Freedom Project, which is trialling hybrid heating systems that use both a gas boiler and an electric heat pump, alongside an aggregated demand side response control system.

-Figure 2.
-Comparison of 2015 to 2032 energy demand by sector, highlighting energy 'gap' to be met by clean energy (Energy South2East, 2019)
+Figure 2: Comparison of 2015 to 2032 energy demand by sector, highlighting energy 'gap' to be met by clean energy (Energy South2East, 2019)

-12. Although the UK's legally binding target is for reducing emissions to zero by 2050, there is increasing evidence that this will not be soon enough5.
+2.5 Although the UK's legally binding target is for reducing emissions to zero by 2050, there is increasing evidence that this will not be soon enough.
+For example, the Intergovernmental Panel on Climate Change's (IPCC) special report published in 2018 advises applying a limit on global temperatures of 1.5°C above pre industrial levels.